SkylineCommunications/dataminer-docs-connectors/connector/doc/Raritan_Xerus_Platform.md

 ### Log External Sensor

 This page logs the External sensor information in a span of 2 hours.
 One entity is added to the table corresponding to each minute, therefore there will be 120 entries per sensor.

 For each sensor it is logged the state, maximum, minimum and average value.
 There is also an indication whether the logged information is available.

-### Log Wire

-This page logs the Wire sensor information in a span of 2 hours.
-One entity is added to the table corresponding to each minute, therefore there will be 120 entries per sensor.

-For each sensor it is logged the state, maximum, minimum and average value.
-There is also an indication whether the logged information is available.